-This parameter defines the frame recording method.
+This parameter defines the frame recording method of media stored.
 RECORD TYPE can be configured to record the incoming video signal in a "NORMAL" manner, "PsF" signal if the incoming source is 1080psf 29.97 (for example), or variable frame rate (VFR).
+These are the available options:

-1.1 NORMAL (default) PSF VFR Record standard format as input Record progressive segmented frame Record variable frame rate ------------------------------ ---
+NORMAL (default) PsF Record standard format as input Record progressive segmented frame Record variable frame rate --

-Note: A 23.98Hz source is automatically treated as PsF, regardless of this setting.
+NOTE: A 23.98Hz source is automatically treated as PsF, regardless of this setting.
 For 29.97 Hz or 25 Hz, "NORMAL" means encode as interlaced and "PSF" means encode as progressive.
 This only applies to 1080 formats.
 The following details clarify each case: